Virtual ZMT Alumni Conference 2021: Data management and collaboration for tackling marine challenges

 An integral part of the conference is dedicated towards discussions in scientific sessions with ZMT Alumni and peers to explore future collaborations and develop project ideas.

 In addition to the scientific program, we are creating a number of training units to further data science and management skills and perspectives.
-These interactive training sessions will be offered as a running series after the workshop (March-May).
-Scheduling of courses will be finalized by February and course registration will be opened thereafter.
+These interactive training sessions will be offered as a running series after the workshop (May-July).
+Scheduling of courses will be finalized by March and course registration will be opened thereafter.

 When you upload your abstract please select the topics that would be relevant for you, so that we can organize courses with regard to your needs.